WaveAssist/WaveAssist/README.md

 # WaveAssist SDK & CLI 🌊

-WaveAssist makes it simple to store and retrieve data in your automation workflows.
+WaveAssist SDK makes it simple to store and retrieve data in your automation workflows.
 Access your projects through our Python SDK or CLI.

 ---